githuba11y/repo_the_second2/github-desktop-README.md

 ## The issue I reported isn't fixed yet.
 What can I do?

 If nobody has responded to your issue in a few days, you're welcome to respond to it with a friendly ponded.
 The GitHub Desktop maintainers are constrained in time and resources, and diagnosing individual configurations can be difficult and time consuming.
-While we'll try to at least get you pointed in the right direction, we can't guarantee we'll be able to dig too deeply into any one person's issue.
+While we'll try to at least get you pointed in the right direction, we can't guarantee we'll be able to dig too deeply into any one person's issue. a change

 ## How can I contribute to GitHub Desktop?